plesubc/presentation/html/Markdown/2021-11-17-DataversePanel.md

 ---
 # Research Data
-- Hired a PhD student to do data curation
+- Hired a PhD student to curate the data sets
-- Took a lot of time and resources, data dictionaries, recoding
+- Took a lot of time and resources, creating data dictionaries, recoding
 - Data management vs. data curation